autarch/blog.urth.org/content/posts/2012-12-18-perl-5-17-7s-release-epigraph.md

 date: 2012-12-18T22:37:50+00:00
 url: /2012/12/18/perl-5-17-7s-release-epigraph/
 ---
 Continuing a tradition that I'm hoping other release managers will pick up (some have so far, but not all), here's some notes about the epigraph I included with the email announcing Perl 5.17.7.
 The epigraph itself is from R. Scott Bakker's _The Darkness That Comes Before_, which is the first in a somewhat grim speculative fiction trilogy called _The Prince of Nothing_.
-One of the main characters is a sort of intellectual warrior-philopsopher monk (this is bad description but it's very hard to summarize this character) who underwent very intense mental and phyisical training as a child.
+One of the main characters is a sort of intellectual warrior-philopsopher monk (this is bad description but it's very hard to summarize this character) who underwent very intense mental and physical training as a child.
 The epigraph is a description of some of that training.

 > No thought.
 > The boy extinguished.
 Only a place.